|Nutritional Guidelines (per serving)|

 Garnish with a maraschino cherry.
 Serve and enjoy.

 - Choosing quality ingredients will make a better Thanksgiving cocktail.
 That begins with the gin, so choose a top-shelf brand that you would pour into any other martini.
 London dry gins will work very nicely, as will any juniper-forward gin.

 - Your dry vermouth should be fresh: less than three months old and refrigerated once opened.
 If it's been a while since you picked up a bottle, add it to your shopping list.

 - For the apricot brandy, don't be afraid to pay a little more for a quality bottle.
 Many of the inexpensive options are too sweet for cocktails that are this simple.
 If you can find a true apricot brandy, that would be preferred.
 There are a few sweetened liqueur versions that are worthy as well; look for brands like Bols and Luxardo.

 - Though it's just an accent, fresh lemon juice will also create a better cocktail.
 One lemon should yield about 1 3/4 ounce of juice, which is plenty for a few Thanksgiving cocktails.

 - While you may not give much thought to the cherry garnish, you probably should (especially if you like to nibble on it).
 Those neon red maraschinos that are so popular and easy to find are anything but natural.
 A better bet is to seek out natural cherries without artificial colorings or dyes.

 The Thanksgiving cocktail is a pretty strong drink, but it's right in line with similar gin cocktails.
 Generally, you can expect this one to have an alcohol content in the 21 percent ABV (42 proof) range.
 It's definitely not a glass of wine, so be sure you don't drink too many before the family shows up!

 There are a number of other classic cocktails that pair gin and apricot brandy.
-While you have to two bottles in stock, give some of these recipes a try:
+While you have the two bottles in stock, give these recipes a try: